Selecting a Refinancing Loan

 The number of refinance options available to borrowers can be overwhelming.
 We can help you locate the loan program that will fit your situation the best.
 Contact us at (800) 299-0270 to get things started.
 What do you hope to achieve with your refinance loan?
 Keeping in mind the information below will help you narrow your choices.

 Lowering Your Payments

-Are your refinance goals to lower your rate and consequently your mortgage payments?
-If so, applying for a low, fixed-rate loan might be a good choice for you.
-Perhaps you are now in a loan with a high, fixed interest rate, or a mortgage loan in which the interest rate varies : an adjustable rate mortgage (ARM).
-Unlike the ARM, your low fixed-rate mortgage will stay at a certain low rate for the life of the loan, even as interest rates rise.
-If you are planning to live in your home for at least five more years, a fixed rate loan may be an especially good choice for you.
-However, an ARM with a initial low payment could be a wiser way to reduce your monthly payments if you expect to move within the near future.
+Are you refinancing primarily to lower your rate and monthly payments?
+If so, the best choice might be a low fixed-rate loan.
+Perhaps you are presently in a mortgage with a high, fixed interest rate, or a mortgage loan with which the interest rate varies - an adjustable rate mortgage (ARM).
+Even if rates rise later, unlike with your ARM, when you qualify for a fixed rate mortgage, you set the low rate for the life of your loan.
+If you expect to live in your home for at least five more years, a fixed-rate loan may be an especially good fit for you.
+However, if you do see yourself moving in the near future, an ARM with a small initial rate may be the best way to bring down your monthly payments.

-Do you want to build up equity quicker, and have your mortgage paid off sooner?
-If this is your hope, your refinance loan can switch you to a loan program with a short, like a 15 year loan.
-You will be paying less interest and increasing your home equity more quickly, although your payments will likely be higher than you have been paying.
-However, if you've held your existing 30-year mortgage loan for a long time and the loan balance is rather low, you might be able to do this without increasing your mortgage payment — it's even possible to save!
-To help you understand your options and the multiple benefits in refinancing, please contact us at (888) 299-4585.
+Do you want to build up home equity more quickly, and have your mortgage paid off faster?
+If this is your plan, your refinance can switch you to a loan program with a short, for example: a 15 year loan.
+Although your mortgage payment amount will usually be increased, you will be paying less interest; so your equity will build up faster.
+Conversely, if your current longer term mortgage has a small balance remaining, and was closed a number of years ago, you could be able to make the change without paying more each month.
+To help you determine your options and the numerous benefits in refinancing, please contact us at (800) 299-0270.
 We are here for you.